nhoizey/nicolas-hoizey.com/src/links/2019/01/30/the-legacy-of-firefox-os/index.md

 I really wanted to believe in KaiOS's future, but this article shows I should be worried:

 > Since Mozilla discontinued Firefox OS, B2G source code has found its way into a surprising number of commercial products and now forms the basis of the third largest and fastest growing mobile operating system in the world.
-However, those devices are currently running out of date versions of Gecko, use locked down packaged app stores, are developed behind closed doors, and are arguably not a great showcase of the open web in the way B2G was originally intended to be.
+However, <mark>those devices are currently running out of date versions of Gecko, use locked down packaged app stores, are developed behind closed doors, and are arguably not a great showcase of the open web</mark> in the way B2G was originally intended to be.